Burial: Wiheries Communal Cemetery Grave: Sp. Mem. III. A. 7. Killed in Action: 24 August 1914 Age: 25

 CLICK to see photographs of the graves of the other men buried in Wiheries Cemetery.

-On the 24th August 1994, exactly 80 years later on from the anniversary of his death, the new headstone was in place on Lieutenant’s Frosts and was unveiled to the members of the Cheshire Regiment Association by Brigadier M.D.K.
+On the 24th August 1994, exactly 80 years later on from the anniversary of his death, the new headstone was in place on Lieutenant’s Frost’s grave and was unveiled to the members of the Cheshire Regiment Association by Brigadier M.D.K.
 Dauncey, DSO, DL. an Officer of the 1st Battalion.

-[I am grateful to Alan Gregson for the photo left]
+Even now, though, the headstone bears the caveat “Believed To Be“.
+[I am grateful to Alan Gregson for the photo above]

 Lieutenant Frost’s family had placed the memorial to him in the Parish Church of St. Peter, St. Paul and St. Thomas, Bovey Tracey, Devon.
 The following words appear on it: